See Eridanus the River in January

-You’ll need a very dark sky to see Eridanus the River.
-You won’t see this one from the city, or even the suburbs.
+You’ll need a dark sky to see Eridanus the River.
+You won’t see this constellation from the city, or even the suburbs.
 The River begins near the star Rigel in the constellation Orion the Hunter and wells up in a great loop before ambling back down toward the southern horizon.

 Why search for such a faint constellation?
-Only because it’s very beautiful.
+Only because it’s beautiful.
 And seeing Eridanus – understanding its association with a river in the minds of the early stargazers – can give you a kinship with those stargazers from centuries ago.